 Published Papers.
-To further probe this result, we check a prediction of the model, which is that the estimated citation discounting for all-female papers should remain similar, if less precisely estimated, among papers which are ultimately published, given that the editors do not undo the referee bar.
-In Table 7 we re-estimate our benchmark citation specification (reproduced in Column 1) for the subset of papers that receive an R&R. We estimate a similar, if less precisely estimated, coefficient of 0.26 log points (s.e.=0.13, Column 2).
-Finally, we obtain a similar result in the subset of papers that are accepted for publication within the time frame of our data (Column 3).
+To further probe this result, we check a further prediction of the model.
+Since papers written by all female teams get more citations at each level of referee support, and have about the same probability of an R&R decision at each level of support, we would expect published papers by all-female author teams to get more citations than those written by all-male teams.
+In column 2 of Table 7 we report our citation model, estimated only over the subset of papers that receive an R&R in our sample.
+The estimated all-female-author effect is 0.26 log points (s.e.=0.13, Column 2), not much different that the effect in our overall sample (reproduced in column 1).
+The estimated all-female is also similar in the subset of papers that are accepted for publication within the time frame of our data (Column 3).

-We can take this test one step further by considering, like CDV also did, the citations for published articles in the four journals in our sample for the years 2008-15, broadly corresponding to our submissions under the assumption of a 2-year delay between submissions and publication.
-In this sample of 1,530 published papers obtained from EconLit, we code the author gender, the field, the number of authors, and the author publications as in our sample, even if we of course cannot control for reviewer recommendations.
-Column 4 shows that we find a similar impact, at 0.39 (s.e.=0.15), as for the R&R papers in our Editorial Express data.
-In this sample, we find a sizable log point penalty for all-female papers, at 0.30 (s.e.=0.15) even if we do not control for author publications.
+We can take this test one step further by considering citations for published articles in the four journals of our sample for the years 2008-15, broadly corresponding to our submissions under the assumption of a 2-year delay between submissions and publication.
+In this sample of 1,530 published papers obtained from EconLit, we code the author gender, the field, the number of authors, and the author publications as in our sample.
+Of course we cannot control for reviewer recommendations.
+Column 4 shows that we find a similar though slightly larger all-female-author effect in this sample.
+Interestingly, in this sample we find a sizable all-female-author effect (0.30, s.e.=0.15) even if we do not control for author publications (Column 5).
+This result is consistent with the findings of Hengel (2018) for a sample of papers published from 2000 on.

 Implications.
-How large of an impact does this deviation from proportionality have for female authors?
-The baseline R&R rate for all-female papers is 12.2 percent in the sample of non-deskrejected papers (Table 1, Column 8), also shown in the first bar of Figure 7.
-We can simulate the counterfactual R&R rate under the assumption that the editor in the R&R probit assigns the citation-maximizing weight on the gender variable.
+How large is the impact of the non-proportionality of author gender in our citation and R&R models?
+The baseline R&R rate for all-female papers is 12.2 percent in the sample of non-desk-rejected papers (Table 1, Column 8), also shown in the first bar of Figure 7.
+We now simulate the counterfactual R&R rate under the assumption that the editor were to weight female-authored papers consistent with a citation-maximizing decision model.

 We stress an important assumption.
-Under this counterfactual, the editor corrects the deviation from citation maximization with respect to the gender variables, but not with respect to other variables, such as the under-weighting of the author publication variables.
-This is the relevant counterfactual under two scenarios.
-First, the deviation from citation-maximization for the other variables may reflect biases in the citation-quality relationship, e.g., papers by more-published authors accrue more citations for given quality; the editor in this case is already quality-maximizing with respect to these variables.
-(As we discussed above, gaps between citation and quality likely run the other way for the author gender variables.)
-Second, the editor may follow a policy to support certain papers, e.g., papers by less published authors so as to facilitate the paths of these researchers.
-In this case again, the editor does not want to alter this policy with respect to these other variables.
+Under this counterfactual, the editor corrects the deviation from citation maximization with respect to the gender variables, but not with respect to other variables, including the author publication variables.
+There are at least two reasons why editors may not want to adjust their evaluations of papers with other non-gender-related characteristics.
+First, the deviations from citation-maximization for other characteristics may reflect a belief by editors that these other characteristics affect citations conditional on paper quality.
+In this case, editors may be maximizing expected quality of R&R papers, rather than just citations.
+(As discussed above, gaps between citations and quality likely run the other way for author gender.)
+Second, editors may be raising or lowering the bar for certain types of papers (e.g., papers by authors with few previous publications) as part of their editorial policy.
 (In contrast, the editor presumably does not intend to set a higher bar for underrepresented groups.)